 The Gaslight Theatre, Tucson and Oro Valley

-Old-timey melodrama with plenty of song, dance and joking around is the hallmark of The Gaslight Theatre in Tucson.
+Old-timey melodrama with plenty of songs, dance and joking around is the hallmark of The Gaslight Theatre in Tucson.
 The audience is encouraged to boo the villain and cheer the hero during these locally written and produced shows that have included The Lone Stranger and Gnatman.
 Order up pizza, meal baskets or sweet stuff to eat during the action on stage, or nosh on the free popcorn.

 The company also serves eats with musical revues and concerts at its newest location, The Gaslight Music Hall in Oro Valley, just north of Tucson.
 Laugh along to the Hee Haw Country Western Revue or play detective in the interactive murder mystery show.